 Need a bit of everything, but don’t want to break the bank?
 Take a look at TalkTalk (www.talktalk.co.uk).
 As ‘quad-play’ providers go - that is, companies that offer broadband, home phone, and TV - TalkTalk’s among the cheapest and the simplest.

 A basic TalkTalk bundle has broadband and home phone.
 Then on top of that, you can add TV as you want it.

 Let’s have a closer look at what packages there are to choose from.

 A TalkTalk package starts with a choice of broadband.
 It offers two main options, which are:

-- Fast Broadband - Up to 17Mb download speed, great for browsing, email, and social media.
+- Fast Broadband - 11Mb average speed, great for browsing, email, and social media.

-- Faster Fibre Broadband - Fibre optic, with download speeds up to either 38Mb or 76Mb, making it good for big households or for streaming video.
+- Faster Fibre Broadband - Fibre optic, with average speeds of either 35Mb or 63Mb, making it good for big households or for streaming video.